makyo/writing/work/sawtooth/party/a3-breeding-pair.md

 "I only play sober," had been Joan's response.
 "Catch me next month, though!"

 It was thoroughly disappointing.
 She had been so sure, so ready with the response that Matthew had little reason to doubt her.
-There had been none of the anxiety in her voice that he might've expected had the problem been with him, rather than the
+There had been none of the anxiety in her voice that he might've expected had the problem been with him, rather than the chemicals coursing through him.

+He repeated this to himself almost as a mantra as he shuffled back to the den.
+He felt listless, unanchored, and, in an airy sort of way, upset at himself for not thinking things through before.

+Always so difficult to disentangle genuine anxiety from the side effects of being high.

 (, tries to go for joan but is rebuffed, left to fawn over erin, turning down others to hold her paws and whisper dirty things, ambiguous whether or not he gets a chance)